hlxsites/henkel-raqn-guide/docs/edge/client.md

 1 - Blocks need to be executed manually in every element 2 - Any new dom needs be decorated manually
 3 - Limited reusability of a "component"
-4 - Too opniated, easy allows bad code
+4 - Too opniated allows to free style coding / no code best practices enforcing 5 - No clear life cicle of a block
-5 - no clear life cicle of a block
+6 - Uses semantical data as parameters and passing options